ironpeak/edh_group_rules/README.md

 ## Tutors

-* Only tutor for Forest, Island, Mountain, Plains, Swamp, or Wastes cards
+* Only tutor for Basic Land, Forest, Island, Mountain, Plains, or Swamp cards

 ## Enforcement